 It may also be useful to have proof that your ex has left, particularly if you live in a country, such as Germany or France, which requires individuals to notify the authorities when they move abroad.

-Children in an divorce that crosses borders
+Children in a international divorce that crosses borders

 Never do anything rash or erratic where children are concerned.
 Importantly, do not take your children out of the country without the proper authorisation or without having given any court-required notice, or you could be civilly and criminally liable for child kidnapping.
 Such actions will weaken your custody arguments for judges in most European countries and in North America.